 The TCGA is a comprehensive gene database for multiple types of cancer.
 It provides a broad collection of cancer information (e.g., mutations, expression levels of mRNA and proteins, DNA copy numbers, DNA methylation, and clinical outcomes) for many kinds of tumor.
-The TCGA contains a wide variety of data, and it is thus expected to provide sufficient information to analyze the high-dimensional MI of genes and be an ideal source for the computation.
-We therefore designed the ab initio GO method to incorporate multiple types of data from the TCGA as different dimensional genomic data and calculates MI as a unified indicator of gene interaction.
+The TCGA contains a wide variety of data, and it is thus expected to provide sufficient information with which to analyze the high-dimensional MI of genes and be an ideal source for the computation.
+We therefore designed the ab initio GO method to incorporate multiple types of data from the TCGA as different dimensions of information.
+In this way, the ab initio GO method integrates large-scale, multi-dimensional genomic data and calculates MI as a unified indicator of gene interaction.